VA PTSD Increase From 50 to 70

-In this post, I’m going to show you how to get a VA PTSD increase from 50% to 70%, even if you’ve already filed your VA disability claim increase or been denied in the past.
+In this post, I’ll show you how to get a VA PTSD increase from 50% to 70%, even if you’ve already filed your VA disability claim increase or have been denied in the past.

 PTSD is rated on a scale from 0% to 100%, with breaks at 10%, 30%, 50%, and 70%.

-The average VA rating for PTSD is 70% and a total of 91.5% of veterans with a PTSD rating are rated at 30% or higher.
+The average VA rating for PTSD is 70% and a total of 91.5% of veterans with a PTSD rating are If you’re wondering how to get a 70% PTSD rating, you’re not alone.
+The average VA rating for PTSD is 70%, and 91.5% of veterans with a PTSD rating are rated at 30% or higher.

 VA disability ratings for PTSD depend upon the Frequency, Severity, and Duration of your symptoms over time.